Richard-Rico/JS-Calculator/README.md

 ## How to see this project? 🔎

-This project you can opened with [Visual Studio Code](https://code.visualstudio.com/)
+This project you can opened with [JS Calculator RR©](https://richard-rico.github.io./JS-Calculator/index.html)